dimitrisraptis96/design-heaven/README.md

 - **[Streamline 3.0](https://streamlineicons.com)** - Over 10.500 in three different weight.
 - **[The Noun Project](https://thenounproject.com/)** - Over 2 Million curated icons, created by a global community.
 - **[Unicons](https://iconscout.com/unicons)** - 1000+ Pixel-perfect vector icons and Iconfont for your next project.
+- **[useAnimations](https://useanimations.com)** - Animated icons in Lottie Framework and After Effects for immediate implementation to your apps or websites.

 ### Fonts